 So what can an entrepreneur do when he is on the verge of succumbing to stress and depression due to insolvency?
 The first step is to get in touch with an expert lawyer.

-Although there may be some panic of abuse of Section- 10, it is a crucial tool available to the corporate debtors when looking to resolve their insolvency, especially in cases where creditors hold back or are dragging their feet on selecting an outside Code resolution plan.
+Although there may be some scepticism regarding the abuse of Section- 10, it is a crucial tool available to the corporate debtors when looking to resolve their insolvency, especially in cases where creditors hold back or are dragging their feet on selecting an outside Code resolution plan.
 Anyhow, the success of this legal provision is dependent on how jurisprudence around Sections 65 and 66 of the Code evolves.
-While Section- 65 provides a brake to file (keeping in mind the risk of National Company Law Tribunal (NCLT) deciding ‘malicious or fraudulent intention’ by the debtor), Section- 66 provides a motivation to the Directors to file (to evade personal liability for unfair trading).
+While Section- 65 provides a brake to file (keeping in mind the risk of National Company Law Tribunal (NCLT) deciding malicious or fraudulent intentions by the debtor), Section- 66 provides a motivation to the Directors to file (to evade personal liability for unfair trading).

 Under the Companies Act, 2013, the Corporate Debtor (entrepreneur) with other partners can formally resolve to voluntarily wind up the business of the company and thus, dissolve it under Section- 304.
 The aim of voluntarily winding up a company is to enable the creditors and debtors to settle their issues among themselves without having to go to Court.
 However, voluntary winding up is only available to solvent companies i.e. companies having more assets than liabilities.

-First, it is not entirely fair to tax such business houses but become their support system in tough times primarily because businesses like CCD are private and therefore, they cannot be given direct bailout packages or financial help like in the case of Air India etc. However, these businesses have shareholders who are the common people or in other words the electorate and when such businesses dissolve the share holders are impacted terribly.
-Since share holders are the investors they need to be protected for building nation’s economy.
+First, it is not entirely fair to tax such business houses but become their support system in tough times, primarily because businesses like CCD are private and therefore, they cannot be given direct bailout packages or financial help like in the case of Air India etc. However, these businesses have shareholders who are the common people or in other words, the electorate and when such businesses dissolve, the shareholders are impacted terribly.
+Since shareholders are the investors, they need to be protected for building the nation’s economy.

-Now the question is how can the Government help well before the naming and shaming of such entrepreneurs begin.
+Now the question is how can the Government help when such drastic steps are taken .
 The law, local investigating agencies as well as the government must identify, whether the entrepreneur is trying to find a solution or whether he is trying to evade paying back the money.
-Moreover, the Government agencies should have cells which can work out a plan to save the business house through mergers etc. though all this requires a decent amount of time.
+Moreover, the Government agencies should have cells, which can work out a plan to save the business house through mergers etc. though all this requires a decent amount of time.

-Therefore, the Government can try and make amends in the present law to go all out to help already established businesses.
-This will act as an amazing booster to other business houses to enhance their performance because they will have the backing of the Government.
-The Government through fair and impartial means must identify who has cheated by design or who has been a victim of market trends.
+Therefore, the Government can try to make amends with the present law to go all out to help already established businesses.
+This will act as a booster to other business houses to enhance their performance because they will have the backing of the Government.
+The Government, through fair and impartial means, must identify who has cheated by design, or who has been a victim of market trends.